defifuture/erc20-batched-meta-transactions/README.md

 ## Simple Summary

 A meta transaction is a cryptographically signed message that a user sends to a relayer who then makes an on-chain transaction based on the meta transaction data.
-A relayer effectively pays gas fees in Ether, while a meta tx sender can compensate the relayer in tokens (a "gas-less" transaction).
+A relayer effectively pays gas fees in Ether, while a meta transaction sender can compensate the relayer in tokens (a "gas-less" transaction).

 This proposal offers a solution to relay **multiple** meta transactions as a batch in one on-chain transaction.
-This reduces the gas cost that the relayer needs to pay, which in turn reduces the relayer fee that each meta tx sender pays in tokens.
+This reduces the gas cost that the relayer needs to pay, which in turn reduces the relayer fee that each meta transaction sender pays in tokens.

 ## Abstract